 • Thermaltake Purepower 500W power supply

-My Linux system runs flawlessly and requires no tinkering what-so-ever, although I do play with some visual effects like icons, backgrounds and Compiz.
+y Linux system runs flawlessly and requires no tinkering what-so-ever, although I do play with some visual effects like icons, and backgrounds.
 It NEVER CRASHES under any circumstances.
 For the most part, it does everything that my Windows system does with a lot less attention.
 No defragging necessary, no viruses, and very quick for what has become "old" hardware.
+Below is screenshot of my desktop.
+The dock on the left is called the Unity dock and contains my most used applications.
+You can click the image to see a larger version.

 Ubuntu Software Center